The LACK side table is as IKEA as it gets. Minimal. Particleboard exterior. “Honeycomb” interior. Cheap.

 - As a lightbox

-For photographers, the LACK can be easily transformed into a very useful lightbox.
+For photographers, the IKEA LACK side table can be easily transformed into a very useful lightbox.
 See how it’s done.

 - As a mobile standing desk

 A standing desk from 3 LACK side tables.
-Add castors to roll it to where you need it to be.
+Add casters to roll it to where you need it to be.
 Click for tutorial.

 - As an audio rack